 - Only when intuitive heuristics are not enough we engage our slower, rational brain

-Daniel Kahneman says economics was blind for many years to the fact that humans are far from rational, and he is right.
+Daniel Kahneman says economics was blind for many years to the fact that humans are far from rational.

-Today though the idea that our mind is susceptible to systematic bias mistakes is generally accepted and, in good part, it’s thanks to the work of Kahneman and Tversky (in “The Undoing Project” Michael Lewis tells the story of the friendship/rivalry between the two psychologists).
+Today, though the idea that our mind is susceptible to systematic bias mistakes is generally accepted and, in good part, it’s thanks to the work of Kahneman and Tversky.

 Part I: Two Systems